nativescript-vue/nativescript-vue.org/content/blog/2018-02-28-using-parse-in-nativescript-vue.md

 Lets see how we use Parse in NativeScript-Vue (it should also work in NativeScript).
 I am going to assume the following:
 * We are starting a new NativeScript-Vue project called `myApp` from scratch.
 * You have already signed up for a Parse account at a hosting provider or created your own parse server on Heroku.
-If you dont have an account I would suggest [back4app.com](https://www.back4app.com) they have a generous free tier.
+If you don't have an account I would suggest [back4app.com](https://www.back4app.com) they have a generous free tier.

 Lets jump into it.
 Open terminal and enter the following to create a new NativeScript-Vue app